Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Crystalline Cohomology

 \subsection{Crystalline cohomology}

-To a complex projective variety $X$, we have its deRham cohomology $\HdR{\ast}(X/\CC)$ and showed in Section \ref{subsec:complex geometry} that it comes with extra structure.
+To a complex projective variety $X$, we have its de~Rham cohomology $\HdR{\ast}(X/\CC)$ and showed in Section \ref{subsec:complex geometry} that it comes with extra structure.
 Now, let $X$ be a smooth and proper variety over a perfect field $k$ of positive characteristic $p$.
-Let us shortly summarize what we achieved so far in the algebraic setting: \begin{enumerate} \item In Section \ref{subsec:algebraic deRham}, we associated to $X$ its algebraic deRham-cohomology, which is a $k$-vector space $\HdR{n}(X/k)$ together with a Frobenius action and two filtrations, which is captured in the notion of an $F$-zip (Definition \ref{def: f-zip}).
+Let us shortly summarize what we achieved so far in the algebraic setting: \begin{enumerate} \item In Section \ref{subsec:algebraic deRham}, we associated to $X$ its algebraic de~Rham-cohomology, which is a $k$-vector space $\HdR{n}(X/k)$ together with a Frobenius action and two filtrations, which is captured in the notion of an $F$-zip (Definition \ref{def: f-zip}).

 On the other hand, there is no integral structure.
 Another drawback is the following: although there exists a Chern map $c_1:{\rm Pic}(X)\to \HdR{2}(X/k)$, we have for every ${\cal L}\in\Pic(X)$

 giving a zero Chern class even for some very ample line bundles.
 Also, counting fixed points via Lefschetz fixed point formulas (an important technique when dealing with varieties over finite fields) gives us these numbers as traces in $k$, and thus, we obtain the number of fixed points only as a congruence modulo $p$.